Pipeline YAML Reference#

 commands_file: file_with_epilogue_on_fail_commands.sh

-Where the content of the files is a list of commands, like in the following example:
+Where the content of the files is a list of commands, as in the following example:

 echo "hello from command file"